fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

 We expect that there is some object r3 with roomNo 3.
 We expect that there is some object r5 where some attribute is 5.

-// Links
+// Unknown Links
 We expect that there is some object alice1 with name 'Alice' and some object sr2 with some link to alice1.

 We expect that sr2 is studyRight.

+// Known Links
+We expect that there is some object bob1 with name 'Bob' and some object sr3 with students bob1.

+We expect that sr3 is studyRight.

 // Instance
-We expect that there is some university sr3.
+We expect that there is some university sr4.
-We expect that sr3 is studyRight.
+We expect that sr4 is studyRight.

 // Fuzzy matching
 We expect that there is some object alice2 where name matches '(?i)alice'.